TC-3 Goals

 Streams’ internal extensible arrays

-C++ streams allows users to dynamically store information within themselves thanks to std::ios::xalloc, std::stream::iword, and std::stream::pword (see ios_base documentation by Cppreference).
+C++ streams allows users to dynamically store information within themselves thanks to std::ios::xalloc, std::stream::iword, and std::stream::pword (see ios_base documentation by cppreference).
 Indented output can use it directly in operator<<, see lib/misc/indent.* and lib/misc/test-indent.cc.
 More generally, if you have to resort to using print because you need additional arguments than the sole stream, consider using this feature instead.